OpenIndiana/oi-docs/docs/contrib/getting-started.md

 | Fedora | `dnf install git`
 | OpenIndiana | `pkg install git`

-After GIT is installed, be sure to configure it.
+After GIT is installed, be sure to configure your name and email address.
 For further details, see: <https://help.github.com/articles/set-up-git/>